Know yourself. Know your health.

 The Nassif Community Cancer Center places the highest priority on maintaining our patients’ confidentiality.
 No one has access to your genetic information without your written consent.

 If you choose to have genetic testing, most health insurance companies cover part or all of the testing costs.
 Concerns about insurance coverage and genetic discrimination are also discussed prior to any testing.

 Heredity can play an important role in the development of certain cancers.
 Medical research has increased our understanding of the link between genetics and cancer.
 We now know that certain types of cancer; such as melanoma, breast, ovarian, uterine, colon, pancreatic, stomach, and some endocrine tumors, are more likely to run in families.

-Alterations, or mutations, in certain genes may increase a person’s risk of developing cancer over their lifetime.
+Mutations in certain genes may increase a person’s risk of developing cancer over their lifetime.
 Genetics alone do not determine a person’s risk; many other factors influence the development of cancer, including diet, exercise, and exposure to environmental factors, such as cigarette smoke and tanning beds.

 While genetic testing is a powerful tool in preventing cancer, it is not the only tool.
 Some people with a genetic risk may never develop cancer, while others without a genetic risk do.
 It is important to reduce your cancer risk in all areas of your life.

-For more information please call the Community Cancer Center at (319) 558-4876.
 If you are scheduling a cancer risk assessment appointment, please download the form below, fill it out the best you can and bring it with you to your appointment.